“Helpful and Trustworthy Attorney”

 We work with and listen to our clients to make sure that the whole process is as stress free as possible and we will support the estate’s personal representative through the process of estate administrations and probate.

 When you require assistance with the probate process, talk to a Montgomery County probate attorney at (346) 384-8768 in Houston and (817) 532-6797 in Fort Worth.
-Keith Morris & Stacy Kelly, Attorneys at Law is skilled in probate and will do his best to ensure that your family member’s estate is correctly carried out.
+Your Texas Probate Attorneys, Attorneys at Law is skilled in probate and will do his best to ensure that your family member’s estate is correctly carried out.

 Have you lost a loved one and need to settle his or her estate?
 Do you need the estate administered correctly?
 Are you concerned that someone may be taking advantage of your relative’s death?
 Are you concerned about ensuring that the wishes of the deceased are honored?